 - No conflicts of interest

 - The ‘standard’ terms of service (consultancy) contract should apply

 - The training modules to be provided to the organisation’s employees by the DPO

 The GDPR imposes certain criteria that the engaging or employing organisation must provide to or in respect of the DPO.
-A brief outline of the main criteria are that:
+A brief outline of the main criteria is that:

 - the DPO must be involved in all decisions relating to data protection;